mwalcher/sandbox/README.md

-# sandbox
+# Sandbox

-A place to trial and error new ideas
+A place to trial and error new ideas and code from courses